bitmovin/bitmovin-player-android-samples/README.md

                 android:name="BITMOVIN_PLAYER_LICENSE_KEY"
                 android:value="YOUR_LICENSE_KEY" />

-    Your player license key can be found when logging in into `https://app.bitmovin.com/` and navigating to `Player -> Overview`.
+    Your player license key can be found when logging in into [https://dashboard.bitmovin.com](https://dashboard.bitmovin.com) and navigating to `Player -> Licenses`.
 There you also have to add the package name of the Android application which is using the SDK as a domain.
 The package name is defined in the manifest file of the Android application.

 ## Additional Resources